Norman Low: Port Vale

 He added to his squad for the 1961–62 campaign by spending £2,000 on inside-forward Arthur Longbottom (Queens Park Rangers); £10,000 on Stan Steele (back from West Brom); and £2,000 on centre-half John Nicholson (Liverpool); whilst free signings included winger Stan Edwards (Everton), goalkeeper Peter Taylor (Middlesbrough), and Joe Maloney (Shrewsbury Town).
 He sold Cliff Portwood to Grimsby Town for £6,000 to balance the books.
-The Sentinel commented that "gloom has descended" following a poor start to the season, however the Vale's form improved after Low sold Dennis Fidler to Grimsby Town for £2,000, signed Colin Grainger from Leeds United for £6,000, and further added to his firepower by signing Ralph Hunt from Swindon Town for £3,500.
+The Sentinel commented that "gloom has descended" following a poor start to the season, however, the Vale's form improved after Low sold Dennis Fidler to Grimsby Town for £2,000, signed Colin Grainger from Leeds United for £6,000, and further added to his firepower by signing Ralph Hunt from Swindon Town for £3,500.
 Stanley Matthews' return to the Victoria Ground resulted in Low unsuccessfully trying to tempt Tom Finney out of retirement.
 The Vale finished in 12th place, and Low sold three players for £2,000 each: Brian Jackson to Peterborough United, Ralph Hunt to Newport County, and David Raine to Doncaster Rovers.

 Low planned for the 1962–63 season by signing John Rowland, a 'tall and skilful' outside-right from Nottingham Forest, for £6,000.
-His team began reasonably well, however Low could not 'see eye to eye with the board on their buying policy' and tendered his resignation in October 1962.
-One staff member later reported that Low had travelled to Huddersfield Town to sign Willie Davie for a £20,000 fee; however during his absence the Port Vale directors finalised agreements for Freddie Steele to return to the club, and upon his return he found himself out of a job.
+His team began reasonably well.
+However, Low could not 'see eye to eye with the board on their buying policy' and tendered his resignation in October 1962.
+One staff member later reported that Low had travelled to Huddersfield Town to sign Willie Davie for a £20,000 fee; However, during his absence the Port Vale directors finalised agreements for Freddie Steele to return to the club, and upon his return he found himself out of a job.

 Later career

-He later served as a scout at Stoke City and Liverpool, before taking up the reins at non-league Witton Albion in 1967.
+Low later served as a scout at Stoke City and Liverpool before taking up the reins at non-League Witton Albion in 1967.
 He later emigrated to North America, where he became the coach of the short-lived National Professional Soccer League side Cleveland Stokers.